A Holistic View

 How We Fund Our Model

 Global Brigades is almost entirely funded through our volunteer’s fundraising.
 We empower more than 500 chapters worldwide to mobilize their peers.
-Volunteers fundraise a Program Contribution, which funds the project, as well as covers our year round work.
-Volunteers who are able to meet their full fundraising goal are able to join us in the implementation of the projects on the ground.
+Volunteers fundraise to meet a Donation Goal, which funds the project, as well as covers our year round work.
+Volunteers who are able to meet their full Donation Goal are able to join us in the implementation of the projects on the ground.

 Global brigades is lucky to have individual and family donors that contribute directly to the implementation of our holistic model in communities.
 Since all of our overhead is covered through funds raised for Brigades, we are able to utilize 100% of these funds for healthcare, economic development or WASH projects.
 In addition, has received some funding through grants and we continue to pursue further opportunities in this area.